Guest Post: Feisty Females: Writing Lincolnshire’s Medieval Women by Rosanna McGlone

 William II Longspée, 4th Earl of Salisbury

 Of Ela and William’s 4 daughters, Petronilla died unmarried, possibly having become a nun.
 Isabella married William de Vescy, Lord of Alnwick and had children before her death in 1244.
 Named after her mother, Ela married, firstly Thomas de Beaumont, Earl of Warwick and, secondly, Phillip Basset; sadly, she had no children by either husband.
-A fourth daughter, Ida, married Walter FitzRobert; her second marriage was to William de Beauchamp, Baron Bedford, by whom she had 6 children.
+There were possibly two daughters with the same name, Ida.
+The first Ida was married to Ralph de Somery before marrying, in 1220, William de Beauchamp, Baron Bedford, by whom she had 6 children.
+The second Ida who was married to Walter FitzRobert.
+Both Idas are identified in various records as the daughters of William and Ela, though it is possible that one is a granddaughter, the dates we have available do not suggest that.

 William_Salisbury